Equipment for Expeditions

 The basics that you probably already have might include the following or similar:

-Over-boots such as the Forty Below neoprene, Mountain Hardwear and Boreal can upgrade standard boots but make them even more bulky and cumbersome, which might still be fine for non-technical terrain.
+Over-boots such as the Forty Below neoprene, Mountain Hardwear and Boreal can upgrade standard boots but make them even more bulky and cumbersome, which might still be fine for non-technical terrain but is likely to prove a hinderance on more demanding ground.

 Above about 7500m special high altitude boots are required such as the La Sportiva Olympus Mons, Scarpa Phantom 8000 or the Boreal G1.